 - If you have made changes to the plan and haven't yet saved them, you will be prompted to do so.
 Click Yes to save the plan.

-- If you do not have a workspace site for this project, select Create a workspace for this project in the Publish Project dialog box.
+- If you do not have a workspace site for this project, you can create one now.
+Project workspace sites provide an easy way for team members and stakeholders to collaborate on the project.
+To provision a workspace site, select Create a workspace for this project.

 - Click Publish.

-If you have made changes to your project, but you aren't ready to share those changes with your team members, you can save the project to Project Server by clicking the File tab, and then clicking Save.
+- If you have made changes to your project, but you aren't ready to make the changes available to your team members, you can save the project to Project Server by clicking Save on the File menu.
 Your changes will only be available to you.
-You can check the project in and out of Project Server to make changes.
-When you're ready to share your changes with team members, publish the project.'
+You can check the project in to Project Server, and then check it out again later to publish the changes.

 Top of Page